Reuvenspitz/Sentiment-Analysis-Project/README.md

 *   **Tools:** Jupyter Notebook, Git, GitHub

-##  Results Summary

 The following tables provide a detailed breakdown of the model performance on each dataset.

-**To ensure a fair and reproducible comparison, all models were trained and evaluated on the exact same data splits.
-All random processes (e.g., data splitting, model initializations) were controlled by a fixed random seed, which is defined globally in the `src/config.py` file.**
+**Reproducibility & Experimental Setup:**
+- All models were trained and evaluated on identical data splits
+- All random processes (splitting, initialization, etc.) use a fixed seed defined in `src/config.py`
+- Hyperparameters were selected through iterative experimentation rather than exhaustive grid search.
+The goal was to demonstrate the relative strengths of different approaches (classical vs. deep learning, different embedding strategies) rather than squeeze out maximum performance from each model.

 ---